 It should have been a simple trip –

-A return flight to Castlegar to spend a week in Nelson (mid way between Calgary and Vancouver); returning to Vancouver to be whisked away on the Whistler Shuttle who guaranteed I’d be on my way within the hour of landing, and dropped off at my door.
+I was first going to spend a week in Nelson, taking a return flight to Castlegar (mid way between Calgary and Vancouver); then return to Vancouver where the Whistler Shuttle (who guarantee that from Vancouver Airport you’ll be on your way within the hour of landing), would not only take me to Whistler, but would drop me off at my accommodation door.

 But… let’s not get ahead of ourselves…

 1. In the Beginning – There was an Airplane

 “Calling all passengers on flight AC8248 to Castlegar.

 However, please be aware there is a 50:50 chance that due to poor visibility we will not be able to land, in which case we will be returning here to Vancouver.”